ransomink/utility-extension/README.md

 # utility-extension
-a utility library for extending functionality of unity types.
+A utility library extending the functionality of unity types.